 The Effects of Epilepsy and Seizures

 Not all seizures cause collapse or convulsions, nor are all seizures epileptic in nature.
-Minor seizures often involve symptoms such as vertigo, nausea, tingling, twitching, shaking or body rigidity.
+Minor seizures often involve symptoms such as vertigo, nausea, tingling, twitching, shaking, or body rigidity.
 While some symptoms obviously affect a driver’s ability to control a vehicle, there is only partial evidence that people with epilepsy experience more accidents.

 There is some statistical evidence that shows several groups have increased risk factors associated with seizures.
-These include drivers who are under 25 years of age, unmarried and not receiving drug therapy.
+These include drivers who are under 25 years of age, unmarried, and not receiving drug therapy.

 Since the nature of seizures varies widely, from single symptoms, through complex simple symptoms to convulsive attacks, the MTO regards each case separately.
 Some conditions don’t interfere with the ability to drive while medication effectively manages others.
 Medical care is the go-to information source in licence status determination.
-Without regular and on-going care, chances of clearing MTO conditions reduce.
+Without regular and on-going care, the chances of clearing MTO conditions reduce.

 How Do I Get My Licence Reinstated?